iruzie/Colorsense/README.md

 Shows their color names and hex codes

 Displays the image’s dominant color
+Shows the mood mapping.
+Shows the use mapping.

 Lets you choose a colorblindness mode (Protanopia, Deuteranopia, Tritanopia)